From podcast: https://bengreenfieldfitness.com/podcast/qa-428/

 This podcast is brought to you by:

 –The Boundless Cookbook: Coming soon!
 Optimize your physical and mental performance with nutritious and delicious Greenfield family recipes.
 This is your roadmap to a culinary journey that includes ancient food and wild game preparation tactics, biohacked smoothies, meat rubs, cocktails, desserts, and beyond—without any restrictive diet, limited ingredients, or tasteless “health foods!”

 –Kion Clean Energy Bars: Satisfying, nutrient-dense, real-food energy bars with a delicious chocolate coconut flavor!
-BGF listeners save 20% off your first order with code BGF20.
+BGF listeners save 0% off your order with code BEN10.

 –Organifi Gold: A new take on an ancient secret: Pain-soothing herbs, incredible antioxidants, and phytonutrients all in one delicious, soothing “Golden Milk” nighttime tea!
 Receive a 20% discount on your entire order when you use discount code BENG20.

 –Four Sigmatic: I’ve been using Four Sigmatic products for awhile now and I’m impressed by the efficacies of their mushroom products.
 I use them.
 I like them.
 I support the mission!
 Receive 10% off your Four Sigmatic purchase when you use discount code BENGREENFIELD.

 –Vuori: Activewear and athletic clothing for ultimate performance.
 Vuori is built to move and sweat in, yet designed with a West Coast aesthetic that transitions effortlessly into everyday life.
 Receive 20% off your order at vuoriclothing.com/ben.

 Dr. Jack Kruse Vitamin D & Leptin Protocol…37:15